rambasnet/Python-Fundamentals-Lab/labs/guessing_game/README.md

 ```

 7. Test the whole program manually.
-8. Create screenshots showing your local test results (pytest and manual test of main script) and save them to the current lab folder.
+8. Create screenshots showing your local test results (pytest and **manual test of all the game features**) and save them to the current lab folder.
 (20 points)
 9. Update your README file (10 points with justification of self-grade) as shown here: [https://github.com/rambasnet/csxxx-rbasnet](https://github.com/rambasnet/csxxx-rbasnet)

 ## Submission